sabnisshreyas91/Indian-Airports-Visualized/README.md

 However, the data does not include the 'Kushok Bakula Rimpochhe Airport' which serves the city of Leh, so the list is incomplete in terms of commercial airports as well.

+A note on the Bokeh toolbar :

+The Bokeh toolbar is a customizable toolbar located at the right of the image as above.
+It has the below options: